cannedmoose/uuspace/web-app.md

 # Your idea in code

-Have a web application that needs to be brought into the world.
-My experience with fullstack development can help you realize your vision from start to finish.
+Have a web application that needs to be brought into the world?
+My experience with fullstack development can help realize your vision from start to finish.

-## Backend and Frontend
+## Prototyping and MVP

-I will work on both a backend and frontend.
+Turn your idea into a slick prototype that will turn heads.
+I will work with you to refine your idea into an MVP that works great on the mobile and desktop web.

-## Hosting
+## Ongoing Development

-I can help you host it.
+As your ideas evolves so should your app!
+I can provide ongoing development for features and functionality to keep you and your users happy.